 - AZ-104 / Microsoft Azure Administrator Associate can be useful role evidence, but it does not set pay by itself.

-- The primary mapped occupation in this packet is Information Security Engineers, with a national median of $116,580 in BLS OEWS May 2025.
+- The primary mapped occupation in this analysis is Computer Occupations, All Other, with a national median of $116,580 in BLS OEWS May 2025.

 - Metro pay can move the practical decision more than the credential label, so compare the target occupation where you live or plan to work.